ChristofSeiler/CytoGLMM/README.md

 ## Installation

-Our R package is available from [Bioconductor](https://bioconductor.org/packages/CytoGLMM):
+Our R package is available on [Bioconductor](https://bioconductor.org/packages/CytoGLMM):

 ```	r
 if (!requireNamespace("BiocManager", quietly = TRUE))